maxwelltsai/DeepGalaxy/README.md

-di# DeepGalaxy: Classifying the properties of galaxy mergers using Deep Convolutional Networks
+# DeepGalaxy: Classifying the properties of galaxy mergers using Deep Convolutional Networks

 This project aims to leverage the capability of pattern recognization in modern deep learning to classify the properties of galaxy mergers.
 Galaxy mergers (the dynamical process during which two galaxies collide) are among the most spectacular phenomena in the Universe.
 During the merger process, the two interacting galaxies are tidally distorted, producing elongated shaped galaxies with tidal arms.
 Many irregular galaxies are created through this mechanism, and the evolving visual feature in this dynamic process can be considered as an image classification problem in the fields of computer vision and machine learning.